SylvesterWilmott/blip/README.md

 # Blip

-Access frequently used files or folders from the menubar.
+Access frequently used files, folders or apps from the menubar.
 Built with Electron.

 ![Screenshot](./docs/assets/screenshot.jpg?raw=true)